flowerbug/bcgt/README.md

 The default Sell lot order is LIFO, but there is the switch -f to change that to FIFO.
 The default account is a ROTH account but there is the switch -s to change that to REG.
 All of these can be changed in the source code to fit your account preferences (along with the account to get funds from or to put funds into).

-If you sell more shares than are in the first lot available this script will keep selling lots in the preferred order to fit your desires.
+If you sell more shares than are in the first lot available this program will keep selling lots in the preferred order to fit your desires.
 The fee is split proportionately among the different lots, but it may not be accurate in reflecting what the stock brokerage does, so it may really be best to sell only within one lot at a time (at least until I can find out what the formula actually is).
 This code will also sell a part of a lot.
 Or if you want to sell all of your shares you can put in a big number and it will sell all your lots and then stop when they're gone.

 # About Lot labels